kelvinmurimi/Online-Community-Blog/README.md

 ## About Authers Club

-    Authers club is a minimal blog system powered by laravel 10 with:`livewire`,`admintw`and `wordify theme`
+    Authers club is a minimal blog system powered by laravel 10 with:livewire,admintw and wordify theme

 ### Features
-1:Auth system with roles such admin,auther, user 2:Dashboard to Mange Articles Categories $users
+1:Auth system with roles such admin,auther, user

+2:Dashboard to Mange Articles Categories $users

 3:like system for Articles

 4:comment system for Articles

 5:All Admintw Features

 6:dummy data

 7:Authers Profile with bio and social links

 <p align="center">
 <a href="">